-Boat Accident Lawyer in Chicago, Illinois
+Award-Winning Boat Accident Lawyers in Chicago, IL

 Unfortunately, with the number of boats and other watercraft, there are going to be irresponsible boaters.
 Accidents are bound to occur.

 Each summer, thousands leave their Chicago homes for a day out on Lake Michigan or one of Illinois’ other bodies of water.
-Whether you are taking a pleasure cruise, fishing or wake boarding, the blue waters offer an escape from the mundane activities of daily life.
+Whether you are taking a pleasure cruise, fishing or wakeboarding, the blue waters offer an escape from the mundane activities of daily life.
 Unfortunately, with the number of boats and other watercraft, there are going to be irresponsible boaters.
 Accidents are bound to occur.
 Alcohol, mechanical problems, inexperienced drivers, or failure to use life jackets can all contribute to the severity of an accident.

 In 2017 alone, the Illinois Department of Natural Resources (DNR) handled 80 boat accidents.
 This was the highest number of watercraft accidents in the state in five years.
 48 people were injured in these boat crashes and 12 died.

 The DNR report also revealed that 145 people were arrested that year for operating a boat while impaired.
-The agency further notes that most of the accidents involved operators who had “little or no classroom boating safety instruction” or were “cruising in a reckless manner”.
+The agency further notes that most of the accidents involved operators who had “little or no classroom boating safety instruction” or was “cruising in a reckless manner”.

 These numbers give us a snapshot of the dangerous boaters we may encounter on our waterways.
-If you or someone in your family has been seriously hurt by one of these boaters, call us at Willens Law Offices to talk with an experienced Chicago boating accident attorney who can help you understand your legal options to get compensated.
+If you or someone in your family has been seriously hurt by one of these boaters, call us at Willens Injury Law Offices to talk with an experienced Chicago boating accident attorney who can help you understand your legal options to get compensated.

 Boat Accidents are Different

 Unlike cars, boats and personal watercraft do not come equipped with airbags or seatbelts.
 When another watercraft hits you, occupants of a boat may be thrown into the water.
-Drowning is real concern.
+Drowning is a real concern.
 There might be severe injuries or even death.

 Some common injuries from watercraft accidents include traumatic brain injuries (TBI), spine injuries, hypothermia, and fractures.
 There is also the real danger of carbon monoxide poisoning from the boat’s engine or generator.
 In many cases, these watercraft injuries have proven fatal.